mrz1836/codepipeline-to-github/README.md

-teardown                   Deletes the entire stack test                       Runs vet, lint and ALL tests test-short                 Runs vet, lint and tests (excludes integration tests) test-travis                Runs tests via Travis (also exports coverage) update-secret              Updates an existing secret in AWS SecretsManager upload-files               Upload/puts files into S3 bucket vet                        Run the Go vet application
+teardown                   Deletes the entire stack test                       Runs vet, lint and ALL tests test-short                 Runs vet, lint and tests (excludes integration tests) test-travis                Runs all tests via Travis (also exports coverage) test-travis-short          Runs unit tests via Travis (also exports coverage) uninstall                  Uninstall the application (and remove files) update-linter              Update the golangci-lint package (macOS only) update-secret              Updates an existing secret in AWS SecretsManager upload-files               Upload/puts files into S3 bucket vet                        Run the Go vet application